alchemycodelab/work-with-us/fe-instructor.md

 <img alt="Alchemy lab space with students" style="margin: 10px 0; max-width: 350px;" src="./lab-space-people-BW.jpg">

 We're looking to add a lead instructor to our team experienced in frontend web development.
-Come help shape what web design and development, and an inclusive community, means for a new generation of developers.
+Come help shape what web design, development, and an inclusive community, means for a new generation of developers.

 All instruction is currently being offered remotely.
 Alchemy is actively planning what hybrid tech training means in a post-pandemic world.
 We are open to instructors anywhere in the US, but let's discuss what our mutual long term future might look like.